spectre-project/spectred/README.md

 ## Mathematics

-We love numbers, you will find a lot of mathematical constants in the source code, in the genesis hash, genesis paylod, genesis merkle hash and more.
+We love numbers, you will find a lot of mathematical constants in the source code, in the genesis hash, genesis payload, genesis merkle hash and more.
 Mathematical constants like [Pi](https://en.wikipedia.org/wiki/Pi), [E](https://en.wikipedia.org/wiki/E_(mathematical_constant)) and several prime numbers used as starting values for nonce or difficulty.